Seasoning cast iron with bacon grease is a natural way to preserve the finish and prepare your pan for cooking.

 STEP FIVE: Remove the pan from the oven and rub it all over with a paper towel to remove any excess grease.

-Your perfectly seasoned iron pan is now ready for cooking!
+Your perfectly seasoned iron pan is now ready for cooking bacon on the stove top!

 How to Clean a Cast Iron Skillet or Pan